 Share this Recipe

-This post is the first in a series of awesome egg recipes for 2018 brought to you in collaboration with BC Egg.
+This post is part of a series of awesome egg recipes brought to you in collaboration with BC Egg.

 All opinions are my own.

 Food bloggers and writers are very seasonally aware people.
 Not only do we tend to pay attention to the ingredients in season, but it behooves us to be prepared for specific holidays and events as well.
 You're not going to see a whole lot of Christmas cookies published in July, and for good reason.
 With February 14th only a few days away, many food blogs are unsurprisingly chock-a-block with Valentine's Day recipes.
 That's great of course - I personally think my chocolate beet cake is a pretty stellar little seasonal recipe, and if I could tie little recipe cards to Cupid's arrows, you can bet that I would.
 But this year I'm a lot more excited about the holiday that happens to fall two days later: the Lunar New Year.
 I live in a part of Canada with a very large Chinese population, and I married into a Taiwanese family, so food and festivity really kick into high-gear around here.
 And food in particular tends to take on special significance.